HamzaAlhashmi1/chatbot-project/README.md

     pdf_name TEXT,
     pdf_uuid TEXT
 );
-Note: The code in this branch is just a demo showing how to interact with CosmosDB.
-Right now, we’re only storing chat history there.
-However, you can also move all the metadata to CosmosDB and eliminate PostgreSQL entirely—making the whole system fully serverless.

-Connecting Azure Function to CosmosDB
-To connect your Azure Function to CosmosDB, store the following values in Azure Key Vault:

-PROJ-COSMOSDB-ENDPOINT

-PROJ-COSMOSDB-KEY

-PROJ-COSMOSDB-DATABASE

-PROJ-COSMOSDB-CONTAINER

-Don't forget to upload the local.settings.json file to Azure when deploying your Azure Function.

-Frontend Integration with Azure Function
-Since the frontend is still running on a VM or instance and needs to communicate with the Azure Function, you'll also need to store the Function URL in the Azure Key Vault.

-To allow the frontend to retrieve this URL:

-Update the frontend code so it can read the URL from Azure Key Vault.

-Add the following environment variable in the .env file on your instance:

-ini
-Copy
-Edit
-KEY_VAULT_NAME=your-keyvault-name
-Make sure the instance has the correct permissions to access secrets from the Key Vault.

-Secrets to Store in Azure Key Vault
-Ensure the following secrets are available in your Azure Key Vault:
+# PostgreSQL (Optional)
 PROJ-DB-NAME
 PROJ-DB-USER
 PROJ-DB-PASSWORD
 PROJ-DB-HOST
 PROJ-DB-PORT

+# OpenAI API
 PROJ-OPENAI-API-KEY

+# Azure Storage
 PROJ-AZURE-STORAGE-SAS-URL
 PROJ-AZURE-STORAGE-CONTAINER

+# ChromaDB
 PROJ-CHROMADB-HOST
 PROJ-CHROMADB-PORT

+# Base Endpoint
 PROJ-BASE-ENDPOINT-URL

+# CosmosDB (New)
 PROJ-COSMOSDB-ENDPOINT
 PROJ-COSMOSDB-KEY
 PROJ-COSMOSDB-DATABASE
 PROJ-COSMOSDB-CONTAINER

+⚙️ Azure Function Deployment
+Ensure the following values are included in your local.settings.json.

+Deploy your Azure Function to the cloud.

+Upload the local.settings.json securely if needed.

+🌐 Frontend Setup
+Since the frontend is hosted on a VM or other environment, it needs access to Azure Key Vault to retrieve the Function URL.

+Update your frontend code to load the Azure Function URL from Key Vault.

+Add the following to your .env file:

+KEY_VAULT_NAME=your-keyvault-name